 Allow your children to participate in your care.
 Give them age-appropriate tasks such as bringing you a glass of water or an extra blanket.

 Encourage your children to express their feelings.
-Let them know that they can express any feelings, even those that are uncomfortable.
+Share with them that they can express any feelings, even those that are uncomfortable.
 Let them know, too, that it’s okay to say, “I don’t feel like talking right now,” if that is the case.

 Reassure your children that they will be cared for.
 Let them know that even if you can’t always provide the care directly, their needs are important and will be taken care of.